oracle-devrel/devo.tutorials/way-to-go-on-oci/way-to-go-on-oci-article5.md

 Note: adding the OCI config and private key file should (of course) never be done in a container image that leaves you machine.
 We only do it now to locally test the image.
 Then we will rebuild the image without these files and only then push it to the container image registry.

-### build and run a local container to provde the image is complete and correct

 Build the container image locally using this command:

 ```console